Agent-Hellboy/gunicorn-prometheus-exporter/docs/contributing.md

   kubectl wait --for=condition=ready pod -l app=gunicorn-app --timeout=300s
   kubectl port-forward service/gunicorn-metrics-service 9091:9091
   ```
-- **Temporary manifest rewrites**: In CI we copy `k8s/*.yaml` into `/tmp/k8s-test/` and `sed` the image tags to `gunicorn-app:test` and `gunicorn-prometheus-exporter:test`.
+- **Temporary manifest rewrites**: In CI we copy `k8s/*.yaml` into `/tmp/k8s-test/` and `sed` the image tags to `gunicorn-app:test` and `gunicorn-prometheus-exporter-sidecar:test`.
 Mirror this when testing locally so the cluster uses your freshly built images.
 - **Cleanup discipline**: Delete port-forward processes (`pkill -f "kubectl port-forward"`) and clusters (`kind delete cluster --name test-cluster`) to avoid resource leaks.

 ### Observability Stack